kaashif/transcript-search/README.md

-# Stargate Script Search Tool
+# Transcript Search Tool

-This is a web app for searching transcripts from the Stargate TV series.
+This is a web app for searching transcripts from the Stargate and Star Trek TV series.
 You can run it by first installing ElasticSearch and starting it.
 The program assumes ElasticSearch is running on localhost at post 9200.

 Build the programs: